petrkoula/option-t-sandbox/README.md

 # functional libraries exploration
-Trying to implement real world scenario using each library
+Trying to implement scenario with controller mapping service result to http response
-- service for finding person (finds one, finds none or fails)
+- service returns person (or none) or fails with an error
-- handler mapping service result into HTTP response

 ## Libraries tested
 - option-t